Advertisement / Annons:

 Studies and relaxing in Switzerland:

-I and my friend Christer from the work needed to take some courses in metering technology.
-It was a three day course and we added two more days over the weekend to investigate the country.
+I and my work friend needed to take some courses in metering technology.
+It was a three day course and we added one more day over the weekend to investigate the country.

 Google Map over Switzerland: